wbchristerson/perfect-matchings/README.md

+Important: To navigate throughout the pages of the program, there are buttons which can be hovered over.
+To push the buttons, rather than clicking, you must push the space bar.

 ## Downloading The Project

 * You will need to have Python installed, as well as the `pygame` and `livewires` libraries.
 The version of `livewires` used for this project was taken from this [download](http://www.delmarlearning.com/companions/content/1435455002/downloads/index.asp?isbn=1435455002) (which also contains downloads for Python and `pygame`), under "Book related software".